-Deliverables: Professional Services Fees TIER ONE (1) DRUG SCREENING AND TESTING Tier one (1) (oral or Defined As: Drug Screen and Testing is a service which includes UA 7, 9, or 12 panel) administering the drug panel test on a Drug Court Expansion client including \$15.00 outcome information confirmation for the court.
-This also includes gold Per Screen standard confirmation of Liquid and/or Gas Chromatography when confirmation is needed.
-Deliverables: Professional Services Fees TIER TWO (2) DRUG SCREENING AND TESTING Tier 2 drug screen Defined As: Drug Screen and Testing is a service which includes administering the drug panel test on a Drug Court Expansion client including (oral or UA 7, 9, or 12 panel to include K2/Spice) outcome information confirmation for the court.
-This also includes gold standard confirmation of Liquid and/or Gas Chromatography when confirmation is needed. \$40.00 Per Screen Deliverables: Professional Services Fees TIER THREE (3) DRUG SCREENING AND TESTING Tier 2 drug screen Defined As: Drug Screen and Testing is a service which includes administering the drug panel test on a Drug Court Expansion client including (oral or UA 7, 9, or 12 panel to include Kratom) outcome information confirmation for the court.
-This also includes gold standard confirmation of Liquid and/or Gas Chromatography when confirmation is needed. \$70.00 Per Screen Deliverables: Professional Services Fees SOBER LIVING HOUSING 2000 Provide a safe and supportive substance free living environment that requires random drug testing and proof of effort made by tenants toward long term recovery. ÷ Deliverables: Professional Services Fees FULL PSYCHIATRIC ASSESSMENT Assessment by a qualified physician with documentation and findings supporting the need for medications to include Medically Assisted Treatments (MAT).
+TIER ONE (1) DRUG SCREENING AND TESTING Defined As: Drug Screen and Testing is a service which includes administering the drug panel test on a program participant including outcome information confirmation for the court.
+This also includes gold standard confirmation of Liquid and/or Gas Chromatography when confirmation is needed.
+Tier one (1) (oral or UA 7, 9, or 12 panel) \$15.00 Per Screen Deliverables: Professional Services Fees TIER TWO (2) DRUG SCREENING AND TESTING Tier 2 drug screen Defined As: Drug Screen and Testing is a service which includes administering the drug panel test on a program participant including outcome information confirmation for the court.
+This also includes gold standard confirmation of Liquid and/or Gas Chromatography when confirmation is needed. (oral or UA 7, 9, or12 panel to includeK2/Spice) \$40.00 Per Screen Deliverables: Professional Services Fees TIER THREE (3) DRUG SCREENING AND TESTING Defined As: Drug Screen and Testing is a service which includes administering the drug panel test on a program participant including outcome information confirmation for the court.
+This also includes gold standard confirmation of Liquid and/or Gas Chromatography when confirmation is needed.
+Tier 2 drug screen (oral or UA 7, 9, or12 panel to includeKratom) \$70.00 Per Screen Deliverables: Professional Services Fees SOBER LIVING HOUSING Provide a safe and supportive substance free living environment that requires random drug testing and proof of effort made by tenants toward long term recovery \$15.00 per day Deliverables: Professional Services Fees FULL INITIAL PSYCHIATRIC ASSESSMENT Initial Assessment by a qualified and licensed medical practitioner with documentation and findings supporting the need for medications or other medically appropriate treatment to include Medically Assisted Treatments (MAT). per